“You see, I was born in the slums, that was before the ghetto. The ghetto was kind of refined; the slums was right there on the ground.” - Della Reese

 Me and Princess exchanged some glances, but in the end we smiled as she answered, “Sure!”

-So, we packed our stuff together, put our heads together, and departed to Brooklyn, New York, the big apple.
+So, we packed our stuff together and departed to Brooklyn, New York, the big apple.

 We packed together some things, like our toiletries and clothes, put our instruments in their cases, ran some errands like getting school supplies for donations, or getting bags and storage items to carry open donations and give to those on the streets.